 Sec.
-4-307 Sale of an animal, other than a companion animal, determined to have been abandoned, cruelly treated, deprived of adequate care, or raised as a dog that has been, is, or is intended to be used in dogfighting.
+4-307 Sale of an animal, other than a companion animal, determined to have been abandoned, cruelly treated, deprived of adequate care.

-If the court orders that an animal that is not a companion animal be sold pursuant to County Code 4-306(C)(4)(b)(i), the following apply:
+If the court orders that an animal that is not a companion animal be sold pursuant to County Code § 4-306(C)(4)(b)(i), the following apply: